802.1X Network Access Control

 The core components of 802.1X

-• The authenticator: often a switch or WLAN access controller (access point) that requires authentication of the supplicant.
+• The authenticator: often a switch or a WLAN access controller (access point) that requires authentication of the supplicant.

 To circumvent this problem, some authenticators offer the option of "MAC bypass": The affected device can authenticate itself using its MAC address.
-However, it must be pointed out that this runs the risk of creating a gateway for an attacker by means of MAC spoofing.
+However, it must be pointed out that this runs the risk of creating a gateway for an attacker using MAC spoofing.

 Communication path from the supplicant to the switch to the authentication server.

-The EAP framework
+The EAP Framework

-Sequence of an 802.1X authentication
+Process of an 802.1X authentication

 A successful login with EAP/PEAP and the authorization of the port.